berthubert/audience-minutes/README.md

 reader is positioned.
 This helps you determine if people are making it to the end of your page or not.

+At the end of this page I've included some discussion how to interpret the data.

 Privacy
 -------
 These scripts use no cookies and no local storage.
 There are no identifiers.